 The silence might be them taking stock of where they are and figuring out how to get to the stage where they can afford you.

 (If you need ongoing assistance with value and worth, I’d love to help you.
 Join the Women’s Co-Op for free daily advice and accountability.)

 Could you possibly cater to those clients who’d like to invest in your but need to spread out the payment over a schedule?

-Payment plans should be written into your business plan and with consultation with your bookkeeper.
-Make sure these schedule are protecting you first but giving space for your potential clients.
+Payment plans should be written into your business plan and with a consultation with your bookkeeper.
+Make sure these schedules are protecting you first but giving space for your potential clients.
 This is also good to keep in the background so you can offer payment plans to those clients you really do want to work with and who you trust will play by the rules.

 Sometimes clients truly do have money blocks.
 My spending comfort level used to be around $200.00 AUD.
 Anything more would give me a panic attack!
 Then one day I had to pay for my new kitchen cabinetry.
 There was me in Ikea tapping to hand over $9000.
 That’s the first moment I realised my odd ideas about investing in something of value in one hit was a bit off.
 I had to rethink.

 Lastly, check you’re getting enough “No”.
 Sounds wrong, I know.
 For a long time, every time I offered a quote, I got a resounding, “Yes!
 Sounds great!”
 It was really easy, and a real confidence boost.
 Unfortunately, it also meant I was just making up for years of me undervaluing the service I offer, and I was clearly not charging enough.
 When some of my proposals started getting rejected, it made me happier to know that I was closer to being paid my worth.